 We remain concerned about our lack of access in China and will continue to pursue available options to protect investors and the public interest through the preparation of informative, accurate, and independent audit reports.
 The PCAOB publishes additional

 information regarding the nature and scope of the access restrictions.
-This includes lists identifying the audit reports for public companies issued by registered firms located in a jurisdiction where obstacles to PCAOB inspections exist.
+This includes lists identifying the audit reports for public companies issued by registered firms located where obstacles to PCAOB inspections exist.